greenelab/deep-review/manuscript.md

 In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural images.
 Researchers have developed subtask-specific strategies to address this challenge.

+Data augmentation provides an effective strategy for working with small training sets.
+The practice is exemplified by a series of papers that analyze images from mammographies [@VFw1VXDP;
+@JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO;
+@5kfDbGhA].
+To expand the number and diversity of images, researchers constructed adversarial training examples [@Xxb4t3zO].
+Adversarial training examples are constructed by applying a transformation that changes training images but not their content---for example by rotating an image by a random amount.
+An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@JK8NuXy3], which can help to sidestep this challenge though it does give up deep learning techniques' strength as feature constructors.

-The first strategy repurposes features extracted from natural images by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.
+A second strategy repurposes features extracted from natural images by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.
 Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a 2015 Kaggle competition [@ayTsooEM].
 Most participants trained neural networks from scratch [@ayTsooEM;
 @e3vyHBV2; @14Ovc5nPg], but Gulshan et al.